polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 column, which informs you of whether or not the item has a parent menu item, and what parent is has - Or if it is a root menu item.

 Yet again, global menu items are accessible from anywhere you are within your navbar structure.
+Global menu items are also clearly marked in the GUI of the Magic Menu as you browse your available menu items.

 ### Millions of menu items